xvik/gradle-animalsniffer-plugin/src/doc/docs/guide/report.md

 Class in braces `(Sample.java:9)` should be clickable in IDE, and so you could quickly find the place of the problem.

-When the problem detected in class field animalsniffer reports field name, but without line:
+When the problem detected in class field, animalsniffer reports field name, but without line:

 ```java
 public class Sample {